Amaseal/decor/src/products/posts/bird-egg-holder.md

   **Material:**

-  These cute bird egg cups are made from oak wood.
+  These cute heart egg cups are made from oak wood.
 Finished with oil ( friendly for kitchenware and toys.
 Bormawax Italy product)

   **Dimensions:**